 Conclusion

-I must as usual emphasize that gun preference is a personal decision.
-One should try the weapons out before deciding which to purchase.
-Based on my personal preferences, in the debate Beretta M9 vs the 92FS, I would give the win to the 92FS.
-The primary reasons are simple.
-I have smaller than average hands, and the smaller handle design of the 92FS helps a great deal with control.
-I like to be able to empty a magazine with a small grouping, and the 92FS seems to cater to that need for me.
-It also feels better in my hand.
+As always, I want to emphasize that choosing a firearm is a personal decision.
+It’s crucial to try out both options before making a purchase.
+Personally, in the debate between the Beretta M9 and the 92FS, I lean towards the 92FS.
+The main reasons are straightforward: I have smaller hands, and the 92FS’s compact grip design significantly improves my control.
+Achieving tight groupings when emptying a magazine is important to me, and the 92FS meets this requirement well.
+Moreover, it simply feels better in my hand.
 There is nothing that can replace that perfect feel when you grip a handgun.

 Another obvious advantage of the 92FS is that it will not smack me in the face.
 First, I know the odds are small that it would happen, but the idea that the M9 would let the slide fly back in my face is an unsettling one.
 I like my face.
 I do not want to see it get messed up by my handy sidearm.
 The 92FS’ hammer pin will ensure that this never happens.